 - Your responses to short-answer questions about your interests in the program, the courses to which you are applying, and your motivations for participating in Stanford AI4ALL.

 - Submission of your work on the Stanford AI4ALL Challenge Problems.

 Admission to Stanford AI4ALL is need-blind, meaning that all complete applications are given full consideration regardless of the applicant's income.
 There is financial aid available for Stanford AI4ALL once students are admitted to the program.
 This aid will be offered in the form of partial and full scholarships.
 Aid is granted based upon need, as well as other factors including merit.
 Members of traditionally underrepresented groups are encouraged to apply.

 Students who wish to be considered for financial aid must fill out and submit the Financial Aid Application and supporting documentation along with their complete application for admission to the program.
 Only complete Financial Aid applications will be considered for aid.

 Tuition for Stanford AI4ALL is $6,000 and includes housing and dining in supervised Stanford residences, towels and bedding, field trip expenses, instruction, course materials, and transportation between Stanford University and the San Francisco International Airport.
 Financial aid is available.

 Notification of Admissions Decision

-Once the application closes on February 15th, the applicant will be notified of his or her admissions decision approximately one month after the stated deadline.
+Once the application closes the applicant will be notified of his or her admissions decision approximately one month after the stated deadline.